felixlu/awesome-stars/topics.md

 - [qiniu/goc](https://github.com/qiniu/goc) - A Comprehensive Coverage Testing System for The Go Programming Language
 - [grpc-ecosystem/grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) - gRPC to JSON proxy generator following the gRPC HTTP spec
 - [asobti/kube-monkey](https://github.com/asobti/kube-monkey) - An implementation of Netflix's Chaos Monkey for Kubernetes clusters
-- [golangci/golangci-lint](https://github.com/golangci/golangci-lint) - Fast linters Runner for Go
+- [golangci/golangci-lint](https://github.com/golangci/golangci-lint) - Fast linters runner for Go
 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in
 - [grafana/k6](https://github.com/grafana/k6) - A modern load testing tool, using Go and JavaScript - https://k6.io
 - [chai2010/advanced-go-programming-book](https://github.com/chai2010/advanced-go-programming-book) - :books: 《Go语言高级编程》开源图书，涵盖CGO、Go汇编语言、RPC实现、Protobuf插件实现、Web框架实现、分布式系统等高阶主题(完稿)